 Financial representation differs from any other form of representation insomuch as the foreign undertaking and the financial representative are subject to joint and several liabilities for the company’s tax obligations.

-Based on a permanent authorisation
+Based on a permanent power of attorney

 - any natural person may be represented by any adult private individual or any legal entity; whereas